ltouroumov/yarl/README.md

 send me a mesage if you know!

 ## What is the license for the code?
-The engine code (everything under "src/") is provided under public domain license (see LICENSE file).
+The engine code (everything under "src/" and "debug_pak") is provided under public domain license (see LICENSE file).

 The game code (everything else unless specified) is provided under the following rules: